dereksonderegger/444/docs/27_DataReshaping.md

 ## 3  Jeff 2017-08-14       16.9      145       101
 ```

-I would like to include additional information about the donor where that infomation doesn't change overtime.
-For example we might want to have information about the donar's birthdate, sex, blood type.
+I would like to include additional information about the donor where that information doesn't change overtime.
+For example we might want to have information about the donor's birthdate, sex, blood type.
 However, I don't want that information in _every single donation line_.
 Otherwise if I mistype a birthday and have to correct it, I would have to correct it _everywhere_.
 For information about the donor, should live in a `donors` table, while information about a particular donation should live in the `donations` table.

 Furthermore, there are many Jeffs and Dereks in the world and to maintain a unique identifier (without using Social Security numbers) I will just create a `Donor_ID` code that will uniquely identify a person.
-Similarly I will create a `Donation_ID` that will uniquely identify a dontation.
+Similarly I will create a `Donation_ID` that will uniquely identify a donation.